fczbkk/event-bridge/README.md

 // NOTE: you have to use reference to the same function object that you used
 // when you were adding the event listener... so no anonymous functions function handleEvent(e) {/*...*/}
-eventBridge.add(element, 'click', handleEvent);  // now the listener is active eventBridge.remove(element, 'click', handleEvent);  // now it is not
+event_bridge.add(element, 'click', handleEvent);  // now the listener is active event_bridge.remove(element, 'click', handleEvent);  // now it is not

 // handy methods for cross-browser handling of event objects event_bridge.add(element, 'click', function (e) {